An ‘Are you going to miss your mom?’ reunion 8 years later

 KTLA 5’s Courtney Friel made a preschooler cry on his first day of school eight years ago.
 The video has since been viewed millions of times, turned into memes in different languages and recently it even caught the attention of Netflix.

-Andrew Macias, now 13, was just a preschooler at City Terrance Elementary School in East Los Angeles when he became internet famous.
+Andrew Macias, now 13, was just a preschooler at City Terrace Elementary School in East Los Angeles when he became internet famous.

 In 2015 on his first day of school, when Friel asked him, “Are you going to miss your mom?” young Andrew initially said no and laughed, but then he paused, put his hands to his face and began, adorably, to cry.